markxnelson/weblogic-cafe/content/posts/openshift.md

 {{< figure src="/images/openshift001.png" >}}

+Notice the OCID on this page - you will need this value later, you may want to copy it and save it somewhere.

+**Groups**

 Now we should set up some *groups* so we can control access to our compartment with *policies*.
 In the "Indentity" menu, go to "Groups" and create two groups: